 What Do You Know About Osteoporosis?
 Osteoporosis is a disease that thins and weakens a person's bones.
 It makes them less dense and more fragile.
 Test your knowledge of this disease by taking the following quiz.
 1. At what age do you have the most bone density?
 You didn't answer this question.
 You answered The correct answer is Your body forms new bone at a faster pace than it loses it (resorption) until around age 30.
 After age 30, bone loss slowly gets faster than bone formation.
 A. Your 20s B. Your ...

 A Workable Guide to Back and Neck Care

 Keeping Your Back Healthy

 Back Pain and Pregnancy

-Osteoporosis Risk Assessment for Women Osteoporosis is a chronic disease that slowly weakens bones until they break easily.
-It is caused by a combination of genetic and lifestyle factors and, in some cases, by medical conditions or medications.
-Millions of Americans over age 50 have osteoporosis.
-In addition, millions more have low bone mass, which puts them at risk for the disease.
-Osteoporosis primarily affects women; one in two U.S. women and one in four U.S. men over 50 will suffer a broken bone in ...
+Osteoporosis Risk Assessment Osteoporosis is a long-term (chronic) disease that slowly weakens bones until they break easily.
+It is caused by a combination of genetic and lifestyle factors.
+In some cases it may also be caused by medical conditions or medicines.
+Millions of Americans older than 50 have osteoporosis.
+Millions more have low bone mass, which puts them at risk for the disease.
+Osteoporosis mainly affects women.
+One in 2 U.S. women and 1 in 4 U.S. men older than 50 will have a broken bone at ...